 Most industries have shifted to purchasing these standard products vs. custom building an application, however in insurance there is still sometimes a desire to purchase a custom application.

 In this blog we will explore the hidden costs of custom software systems in insurance and how they have inundated the industry for decades.
 But first, we must explore the very meaning of a custom system.

 The true definition of “custom” in software infers that programmers are building/coding an application to specifications provided by the customer.
 For example, Carrier A determines that they want feature X, detailed requirements are then written, programmers build/program the functionality, QA team members test it, a project manager oversees them, and after successful testing, the new feature is promoted to the application.
 This happens again and again for every feature the customer requires.

 To provide a comparison to off-the-shelf products, instead of the user having to define all the features they want, the product comes “off-the-shelf” with a set of features which can be customized through easy-to-use tools such as drag/drop functionality – (picture how you upload photos to Facebook today by dragging them over, vs. if you had to write a programming script to take photos off your phone and upload them online.).

-The one advantage of custom systems is it provides users 100% exactly what they’re looking for, however there are quite a few risks/cons from cost overruns to time delays which we will discuss further here.
+The one advantage of custom systems is that they provide users 100% exactly what they’re looking for, however there are quite a few risks/cons from cost overruns and time delays which we will discuss further here.
 More people are referring to custom systems as the ‘iceberg’ model, due to the fact that quite often the majority of the cost of a custom system is unknown/unseen initially.

 Let’s untie the main areas where cost can be hidden in a custom software project: